 Do you feel that your dreams mean something but want some biblical guidance on interpretation?
 Here are 10 excellent biblical principles to help!

-7 common objections that can hinder Christians from hearing God’s voice through dreams – and the corresponding biblical truths.
+7 objections that can hinder Christians from hearing God through dreams – and the corresponding biblical truths.

-Are you wondering whether your dreams mean anything?
-Here I share ten reasons from my own journey why I believe it is worth paying attention to them.
+Do dreams mean anything?
+Here I share 10 reasons from my own journey why I believe it’s worth paying attention to them.